fanf2/regpg/doc/threat-model.md

 revisions.

 Revoking access to `regpg` secrets requires destroying the private part of the key that was removed from `pubring.gpg`.
+Hence it is a good idea to use a `regpg`-specific key.

+If you can't be sure that someone no longer has access to their private key after you revoked their access, you will have to replace all the secrets.

 auditing